ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

     * Responses from the back-end API will be modified by fixing up any incorrect URLs found with modified ones.

 <samp>A lot more can be added or customized, depending on the tool of course.
 There is a wide range of available products as you can see <a href="https://www.popularowl.com/reviews/which-api-gateway/" target="_blank" rel="noopener noreferrer">here</a>.
-I mostly focused on the Open source tools like APIman, Kong API Gateway, WSO2 API Manager.
+I mostly focused on the Open source tools like Apiman, Kong API Gateway, WSO2 API Manager.
 </samp>